ringanta/tflint-ruleset-module-verification/examples/registry-source/README.md

-# Local Source Example
+# Registry Source Example

-An example of verifying local module usage
+An example of verifying module usage from Terraform Registry.

 ## Requirement